ABOUT US (2)

 Do I have to wear a masking during a group ex class?

-No, you do not need to wear a mask while engaging in group ex classes.
+It is optional to wear a mask while engaging in group ex classes.
 Please maintain the 6’ social distancing standards and wipe down equipment after using.

 Do I have to wear a mask in the weight room?

-No, you do not need to wear a mask while working out in the weight room.
+It is optional to wear a mask while working out in the weight room.
 Please maintain the 6’ social distancing standards and wipe down equipment after using.
 Be mindful of social distancing while moving from one piece of equipment to another.
 We will also be limiting the number of people using the weight room at a single time to enforce social distancing requirements.

 Do I have to wear a mask in the pool?